pavelliavonau/cmakeconverter/README.rst

 After install library, just run the script as below.
 Your ``*.sln`` file is of course required::

     cmake-converter -s <path/to/file.sln>

+**Note :** If you satisfied with conversion, give a star to the project and consider to donate, please.

 Documentation
 -------------